mug896/perf-bash-completion/README.md

 Copy contents of `perf-bash-completion.sh` file to `~/.bash_completion`.
 open new terminal and try auto completion.

-> I have made this script based on help message of perf.
+> I made this script based on help message of perf.

 ```sh